 A medical marijuana card only protects against charges of possession, and unfortunately, often does not play into any DUI cases resulting from the legal use of cannabis.
 Prior proper planning is the most important factor in the use of medical marijuana.
 You may feel like an “expert” at driving while having recently using cannabis, but something as small as a failure to signal your lane change can lead to a DUI arrest.
 Your best bet as a medical marijuana user is to be as cautious as possible, because a DUI arrest for medical marijuana is entirely subjective to the observations of the officer at the time of the stop.
-If stopped and asked out of the car, insist on speaking with an attorney immediately.
+If stopped and asked out of the car, insist on speaking with a DUI attorney in Tempe immediately.

 Since there are no set standards that separate legal use of medical marijuana from other drugs on the subject of driving, the penalties for a drug DUI charge is the same as any other substance.
 Conviction of DUI under A.R.S. § 28.1381 will result in being guilty of a class 1 misdemeanor and subjection to numerous fines and sanctions.
 If the accused can produce written certification for their marijuana prescription, they will not be subject to any drug possession charges pursuant to A.R.S. § 13.3409.
 However, sanctions and penalties may increase for DUI charges concerning medical marijuana based on the severity of the driving infractions or if the charges are repeated.
 As of now, medical marijuana patients also must fight potential DUI Drug charges under ARS 28.1381 A3 as well.